Cascable/recipes-basic-user-input-spec/README.md

 # Cascable Recipes: Basic User Input

-**Important:** If you are a user of Cascable and are looking for a pre-built solution, we have Recipes Button apps on the iOS App Store and for Mac.
+**Important:** If you are a user of Cascable and are looking for a pre-built solution, we the Cascable Recipe Input app on the [iOS App Store](https://itunes.apple.com/us/app/cascable-recipe-input/id1435071396?ls=1&mt=8).
 This repository for building custom input devices, and requires at least some programming expertise.

 ## Contents